aerospike/aerolab/docs/usage/cluster.md

 aerolab template destroy -v 4.9.0.32 -d all -i all
 ```

-## Destrpy all aerolab template images
+## Destroy all aerolab template images

 ```bash
 aerolab template destroy -v all -d all -i all